Skip to main content

 End-of-dayPeople who batch work at day’s end2 minutes daily

 The honest truth?
-Most people start with standup, realize they want it automated, and switch to hooks.
+Most people start with repr commits --days 3, realize they want it automated, and switch to hooks.
 But all three work great—pick what fits your style.

 What Happens Next?